openbermuda/80days/posts/computing-hermeneutics.rst

-Special programmes, called *assemblers* were used to translate from this assembly language that was easier for humans to produce to the machine language that the computers understand.
+Special programmes, called *assemblers* were used to translate from this assembly language that was easier for humans to produce to the machine language that the computers understood.

 The task of programming was still very challenging, but by now the version of the code that the computer understood and was able to use